FENECON Industrial S — Assembly and Operating Instructions

 The air conditioning control system is located in a remote control cabinet in the upper area.

-Further information can be found in section 6.6.4 Communication connection 6.6.5 Signal interface connection. |
+Further information can be found in the sections Connection — Communication and Connection — Signal Interface. |

 4.5.
-Air conditioning
+Air conditioning unit

 The air conditioning system is an air-cooled compressor cooling system and is specially designed for the system.